philipp-kurz/PoolFlow-Skarfify-Data_Engineering/README.md

 * ### Temperatures
   - There is one row for every combination of city and month, however many of them have `None` values since no data was available for that month.
 These rows without actual numerical measurements have to be dropped first.
   - PoolFlow&Skarfify is only interested in relatively recent temperature data, so all data points before 2010 can be dropped.
+* ### Demographics
+  - The share of foreign-born population in a city is not provided implicitly in the data, so it has to be calculated from the absolute total and foreign-born populations in each city first.

 ## :dash: Intended Data Pipeline
 - First, the individual data sets are loaded from the data lake using Spark.